 2. Crushing and grinding the eggshells is important.

 It's pretty straightforward to throw the baked eggshells into your blender and grind them into fine powder.
-However, if you are the type of person who enjoys bursting bubbles, you can use a spoon crush the eggshells into smaller pieces.
-Or put them in a pestle and mortar like I do.
+However, if you are the type of person who enjoys bursting bubbles, you can use a spoon to crush the eggshells into smaller pieces.
+Or put them in a pestle and mortar as I do.

 Either way, once you're done, you can store them in a jar until you are ready to use them.

 After you've prepared the eggshells by baking and crushing them, you can use them in various ways in your gardens.

 Add 1 tablespoon of eggshells and 1 tablespoon of Epsom salt whenever you are planting your plants in your container garden.

-Even though breaking and crushing eggshells is not necessary if you choose to use it with compost, it will definitely quicken the process.
+Even though breaking and crushing eggshells is not necessary if you choose to use it with compost, it will definitely speed up the process.